 Absolutely!
 The business meeting is a time to grab some breakfast and listen to the official business of the Association.
 The business meeting is the official installation of our new Association president.

 Are there meals or food included?

 Yes.
 Take a look at out Meals page for details, and to plan your conference budget and nights out.

 Yes.
-There is a parking deck attached to the Hyatt Regency Jacksonville Riverfront with a walkway directly into the conference area.
+There is a parking attached to the Marriott Crystal Gateway.
 More information can be found on the Transportation page.